 During 2000, PRICO (a subsidiary) completed the construction and commenced full operations of AI Bireh Central Bus Station.
 Under the terms of concession agreements with AI Bireh Municipality, PRICO financed the construction on the basis of Build-Operate-Transfer (BOT) on land owned by the municipality, in return, PRICO would have the right to operate the AI Bireh station for 24 (including two years of implementation).
 At the end of the concession period, PRICO would transfer the station, including all rights, to the municipality.
 The station includes bus and car parking as well as a company of stores, offices and leisure facilities.
 Intangible assets represent the right to charge fees for public services provided under the terms of the concession agreements.
+The central bus station was handed over to AI-Bireh Municipality at the end of September 2022.

-(G) Programs and Information Systems
+(G) Programs and information systems

-During the year, Palestine Securities Exchange Company (a subsidiary) completed the construction and preparation of the new trading system project and the development of its related infrastructure, in addition to the development project of the deposit and transfer center system and therefore it was transferred from projects in progress account to intangible assets account.
+During 2021, Palestine Securities Exchange Company (a subsidiary) completed the construction and preparation of the new trading system project and the development of its related infrastructure, in addition to the development project of the deposit and transfer center system and therefore it was transferred from projects in progress account to intangible assets account.
+During the year, the company carried out an analysis of impairment, which resulted in an impairment loss amounting to U.S. \$ 100,000, which was recognized in the consolidated income statement.